INSPIRE. DESIGN. REPEAT.

 These are our people and these are some of our stories.

 For Todd, Architecture is a journey of creating beautiful structures, each with its own unique story.
 A stickler for resiliency and perseverance, Todd continuously pushes VOSH team members to overcome design obstacles and challenges, encouraging individuals to actively engage in critical thinking and problem solving.
-As an Architect, mentor, and design “colour commentator” with over 25 years of hard-earned experience, Todd’s love for Architecture is fueled by ever-changing sources of inspiration that spark creativity, inventiveness, and imagination.
+As an Architect, mentor, and design “colour commentator” with 27 years of hard-earned experience, Todd’s love for Architecture is fueled by ever-changing sources of inspiration that spark creativity, inventiveness, and imagination.
 He is best known for his ability to engage our clients and project team members in meaningful conversations that lead to authentic moments of collaboration and discovery.

 “Little-Known Fact”: At the age of 23, Todd and his young family packed their belongings into 25-year-old school bus that was resuscitated with a new battery, a rebuilt carburetor, and problematic brakes the day before heading out for a life-changing trek from Camrose, Alberta to Halifax, Nova Scotia.
 The goal of this trip: arrive in time (and in one piece!) for Todd to begin his first year of Architecture at the Technical University of Nova Scotia (which was eventually merged into Dalhousie University).
 The former Junior A Tier 1 hockey player, his wife and two young children (aged 3 months and 3 years) travelled for ten days across Canada in a stripped-down bus packed with furniture and a red Honda Civic hatchback in tow before reaching their destination.
 The trusty yellow school bus has since been retired.